netobserv/flowlogs-pipeline/docs/api.md

 <pre>
  aggregates:
-         Name: description of aggregation result
+         name: description of aggregation result
-         By: list of fields on which to aggregate
+         by: list of fields on which to aggregate
-         Operation: sum, min, max, avg or raw_values
+         operation: sum, min, max, avg or raw_values
-         RecordKey: internal field on which to perform the operation
+         recordKey: internal field on which to perform the operation
-         TopK: number of highest incidence to report (default - report all)
+         topK: number of highest incidence to report (default - report all)
 </pre>